StanfordMIMI/Comp2Comp/README.md

 ## Contribute
 <a name="contribute"></a>
-We welcome pull requests from the community.
-If you find
+We welcome all pull requests.
+If you have any issues, suggestions, or feedback, please open a new issue.

 ## Citation
 <a name="citation"></a>